 A full survey of the possible risks is carried out every three years.
 The risks that are relevant for the Bell Food Group are identified and measures are formulated if possible to reduce the probability of occurrence and/or the impact of potential risks.
 Every measure is given a responsible owner.
 In the in-between years, the Board of Directors and Group Executive Board monitor the status of the measures and carry out current assessments.
 As part of the risk management process of the Bell Food Group, risks that could potentially cause a loss of more than a specified amount at EBIT level within three years are actively managed.
 The relevant level of loss for these major risks is CHF 5 million for the Bell Switzerland division and CHF 1 million for the other divisions.
 Where possible, safeguards and measures are implemented to protect the company against risks that cannot be influenced or that can only be influenced to a limited extent.

 In 2018, a new risk assessment was carried out for Hügli and a risk management audit was carried out for Bell Switzerland, Bell International, Hilcona and Eisberg.
 Management has identified a sudden increase in raw materials prices, epidemics, shifts in agricultural policies and changed consumer needs as major risks.

 The financial market risks are limited to foreign currency exposure, in particular in the Eurozone.

 Internal audit carried out general health checks to identify the operational risks associated with new acquisitions, and Management defined and implemented the required measures.

-More information on risk assessment is provided on pages 30 and 31 of the 2018 Annual Report.
+More information on risk assessment is provided on page 34 of the 2019 Annual Report.